immediatus/immediatus.github.io/content/blog/2025-11-15/index.md

 - **Background tasks**: 16 threads for async operations like event publishing to Kafka and cache warming

 **Validation:**
 From [Part 1](/blog/ads-platform-part-1-foundation-architecture/#p99-tail-latency-defense-the-unacceptable-tail): P99 tail is 10,000 req/sec.
 With G1GC's 41-55ms pauses, 410-550 requests would timeout per pause.
-ZGC's <2ms pauses affect only 20 requests - **98% reduction in GC-caused timeouts**.
+ZGC's <2ms P99.9 pauses (32GB heap) affect only 20 requests - **98% reduction in GC-caused timeouts**.

 ---